rekhaDevs/samagragovernance.in/src/pages/project/health-diagnosis-design.md

       Health Collaborative'' formed by Bill & Melinda Gates Foundation and Piramal Foundation to improve the health outcomes of tribal and other marginalised communities.
-This diagnosis and design exercise is being undertaken in Assam, Chhattisgarh, Jharkhand, Madhya Pradesh, Odisha and Gujarat.
+This diagnosis and design exercise is being undertaken in Assam, Gujarat, Jharkhand, Madhya Pradesh, Odisha and Rajasthan.
 These six states have a relatively higher tribal population in the country.
 The end objective of the programme is to create a roadmap for transforming the public healthcare service delivery system in these six states using a state-driven systemic approach.